Noisy Interactive Quantum Communication: Results in Other Models

+We start by pinning down the parameters of the QECCs needed to distribute the necessary amount of entanglement.
+In the interest of simplicity, we do not attempt to optimize the parameters involved.

-For a given $\epsilon > 0$, let $s = \frac{(|\Gamma|!)}{(|\Gamma|-|\Sigma|)!}$ be the size of the shared secret key used to do the blueberry encoding in each round, so that in each round, two maximally entangled states of size $2 s$ (i.e.~states of the form $\sum_{j=0}^{2 s - 1} \ket{j}^{T_A} \ket{j}^{T_B}$) are used to generate the secret keys required in the protocol of section $\ref{sec:opt}$ and to create the EPR pairs required for teleportation.
-Then, for any given communication register size $q$ and simulation protocol in the shared entanglement model of length $N^\prime$, we need to distribute a maximally entangled state of $ N^\prime \log_q (2s)$ registers of that size to perform the whole protocol of section $\ref{sec:opt}$.
+For a given $\epsilon > 0$, let $s = \tfrac{(|\Gamma|!)}{(|\Gamma|-|\Sigma|)!}$ be the size of the shared secret key used to do the blueberry encoding in each round of the simulation in \cref{sec:opt}.
+Two maximally entangled states of size $2 s$, i.e., states of the form $\sum_{j=0}^{2 s - 1} \ket{j}^{T_\sA} \ket{j}^{T_\sB}$, are used to generate the secret keys and to create the EPR pairs required for teleportation in every round.
+For a given size $q$ for the communication register, and for a simulation protocol in the shared entanglement model of length $N^\prime$, we distribute a maximally entangled state over $ N^\prime \log_q (2s)$ registers of size~$q$.

+In the entanglement distribution phase of the simulation in the quantum model, we encode the~$N^\prime \log_q (2s)$ registers into $l N^\prime$ registers of size $q$.
+For the encoding, we use a quantum error correcting code with alphabet size $q$, transmission rate $R_\rQ \ge \tfrac{1}{l} \log_q (2 s)$, and maximum tolerable error rate $\delta$ to be determined shortly.
+We only consider exact QECCs, but the analysis extends to approximate ones.
+(Approximate error correction allows for some deviation from perfect transmission.)